Understanding User Context

 Using the User Context in the DataSourceProvider

-The user context can also be used in the DataSourceProvider
+property values can also be used in various Reveal functions, including the DataSourceProvider

 or ChangeDataSourceItemAsync